 To this property, the architects wanted to construct a slim framed minimalistic glass box extension to allow an abundance of light into the ground floor rooms as well as the extension itself.
 There are many options for glass box extensions, they can be almost completely frameless, have integrated opening systems or be designed using slim aluminium framing.
 For this contemporary extension, the architects used a collaboration of structural glass, Sieger® aluminium casement windows and minimal windows® slim sliding doors.

 This highly glazed extension utilised the minimal look for fixed structural units and minimal windows® slim sliding doors to create a frameless glass box effect.
 The structural glass units are completely frameless and offer a beautiful contemporary aesthetic to glazed extensions like this one.
-Minimal windows® sliding doors are a beautiful accompaniment to structural glazing as they maintain the exceptionally slim aesthetic achieved by structural glass.
+Minimal windows® sliding doors are a beautiful accompaniment to structural glazing as they maintain the exceptionally slim aesthetic achieved by the structural glass.

 Minimal windows® slim sliding doors boast an impressive 21mm sightline that enhances the minimalistic aesthetic desired for this highly glazed extension.
 The structural glass fills the three walls of the extension with the sliding doors seamlessly integrated within the rear elevation.
 These slim framed sliding doors consist of one fixed pane and one sliding pane and allow a smooth transition between the indoor and outdoor living spaces.